Ann Copestake's non-automated email response

 spamming.
 There are exceptions, such as party invitations, of course.)

-and am using fairly aggressive settings: see the end
+- I am using fairly aggressive settings: see the end

 of this page.